 Answering these basic questions will help you ensure that your marketing plan won’t get derailed by unexpected budgetary or approval glitches.
 These kinds of delays can diminish the value of your content.

 At Pennington Creative, we’re ready to go to the drawing board with you to create a brand-specific plan for your content marketing efforts.
-You’re not in it alone—our experienced team of content marketing professionals can assist with everything from copywriting to SEO and graphic design.
-Whatever your gameplan, make sure our knowledgeable content marketing specialists in Tucson are on your team.
+You’re not in it alone—our team of content marketing professionals can assist with everything from copywriting to graphic design.
+Whatever your gameplan is, make sure our knowledgeable content marketing specialists in Tucson are on your team.
 Get in touch with us today to start planning your industry-specific content marketing strategy.